For more information on pet healthcare, please visit Veterinary Partners.

 Wellness examinations and testing are particularly important in the geriatric pet, since there is a greater chance that underlying disease may be present.
 This is the reason why semi-annual examinations are recommended for senior pets.

-Is there anything I need to do to prepare my dog for a wellness examination?
+Is there anything I need to do to prepare my dog for

 When you book the appointment with your veterinarian, you should ask whether you should fast your dog before the visit.
 You should also ask whether you should bring in fresh urine or fecal samples.